Pearlridge Square

 Covered parking is clearly a building feature at Pearlridge Square.
 Remarks consistently reference 'covered parking,' 'secured garage parking,' and '2 covered parking stalls,' showing the amenity across many listings and agents.
 The evidence is strong and matches the historical MLS pattern.

-I searched the remarks for deeded parking language such as deeded stall, owned parking, parking included in deed, or parking included with the unit, and found no explicit matches.
-The listings consistently mention assigned, covered, secured, or guest parking, which indicates parking exists but not that it is deeded to the unit.
+I looked for deeded/owned parking language such as "deeded parking," "parking included in deed," or "owned stall" and found none.
+The remarks consistently describe assigned, covered, and secured stalls, which indicates parking access but not deeded ownership with the unit.

 No analysis available